-The Doctor of Education (Ed.D.) program with a concentration in Higher Education is designed to prepare students for post-secondary leadership roles in community colleges, liberal arts colleges, as well as teaching and research universities.
-The Program's goal is to produce leaders who can effectively manage and formulate change while successfully navigating the forces inherent to higher education.
+The Doctor of Education (Ed.D.) program with a concentration in Higher Education is designed to produce educators who can teach and/or become leaders who can effectively formulate change while successfully navigating the challenges of higher education in the 21st century.
+This program is only offered as a totally online learning experience.